freeCodeCamp/freeCodeCamp/guide/english/nodejs/index.md

 When the timer completes it's execution taking 5 seconds, it calls the function and prints ```done``` on the console.
 Since, both the timers are started together, they complete together and therefore take same amount of time.

-#### Why use NodeJS
+#### Why use NodeJS:
 1. Great for beginners.
-JavaScript is a beginner friendly language
+JavaScript is a beginner friendly language.
-2. Great supportive community and massive amount of modules(NPM, Grunt, etc)
+2. Great supportive community and massive amount of modules (Express, Grunt, etc).
-3. Wide range of hosting options
+3. Wide range of hosting options.

 #### More information:
 - [Official NodeJS site](https://nodejs.org)